Scholarly Peer-Reviewed Sources

 have usually been critically evaluated by other experts who do not know who the author is

-(called a blind review).
+(called a doubly-anonymous or doubly-blind review).
 This process attempts to ensure that the source

 is judged by its quality and not by the reputation of the author.

 Authors of scholarly peer-reviewed publications often document their sources via footnotes and/or a bibliography.